Exemptions

 • Have reached age 65 anytime during the tax year.

-• Apply for the exemption at the Township Assessor’s office.
-You will need to bring proof of age (a drivers license is sufficient), a copy of the property’s deed, and your tax bill with you when you apply.
-If your property is in a trust, you will also need a copy of the trust agreement indicating the beneficiary.
+• Apply for this exemption at the Township Assessor’s office.
+You will need to bring proof of age (a drivers license is sufficient) and your tax bill when you apply.
+If your property is in a trust, you will need to fill out a Trust Disclosure form (pdf).

 Frankfort Township Assessor